 MAN to exhibit at RETTmobil for first time

-In its first time hosting a display at the RETTmobil Exhibition, Munich-based commercial vehicle manufacturer MAN will be showcasing two emergency medical service vehicles based on the TGE van between 15 and 17 May 2019.
-As market leaders for fire service vehicles in Germany, MAN will also be showing visitors two fire engines based on its TGL and TGM models.
+In its first time hosting a display at the RETTmobil Exhibition in Fulda, Munich-based commercial vehicle manufacturer MAN will be showcasing two emergency medical service vehicles based on the TGE van between 15 and 17 May 2019.
+As market leaders for fire service vehicles in Germany, MAN will also be showing visitors three fire engines based on its TGL and TGM models.

 - MAN to occupy two booths at RETTmobil